What is Market Failure?

 Market failure occurs when there is a state of disequilibrium in the market due to market distortion.
-For example, it may take place when the quantity of goods or services supplied is not equal to the quantity of goods or services demanded.
+It takes place when the quantity of goods or services supplied is not equal to the quantity of goods or services demanded.
 Some of the distortions that may affect the free market may include monopoly power, price limits, minimum wage requirements, and government regulations.

 Market failure may occur in the market for several reasons, including:

-An externality refers to a cost or benefit resulting from a transaction, and that affects a third party that did not decide to be associated with the benefit or cost.
+An externality refers to a cost or benefit resulting from a transaction that affects a third party that did not decide to be associated with the benefit or cost.
 It can be positive or negative.
 A positive externality provides a positive effect on the third party.
-For example, providing good public education mainly benefits the students, but the benefits of the public good will spill over to the whole society.
+For example, providing good public education mainly benefits the students, but the benefits of this public good will spill over to the whole society.

 2. Public goods

-Public goods create market failures if a section of the population that consumes the goods fail to pay but continue using the good as actual payers.
+Public goods create market failures if a section of the population that consumes the goods fails to pay but continues using the good as actual payers.
 For example, police service is a public good that every citizen is entitled to enjoy, regardless of whether or not they pay taxes to the government.

 3. Market control

 Market control occurs when either the buyer or the seller possesses the power to determine the price of goods or services in a market.
 The power prevents the natural forces of demand and supply from setting the prices of goods in the market.